lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 Often times we make assumptions about our data and the participants that make up that data.
 For instance, with body mass index (BMI), we assume that the value represents a person regardless of how sick or healthy they are.
-However, usually if someone's BMI is really low (below around 18.5, which is considered underweight) or really high (above 40 which is considered morbidly obese), this could indicate a serious health problem that they have.
+However, usually if someone's BMI is really low (below around 18.5, which is considered underweight) or really high (above 40 which is considered morbidly obese), this could indicate a serious health problem that they may have.
 For example, people who are very ill usually lose a lot of weight.
 So if we include them in the model, we might get a biased estimate for the association of BMI on CVD.
 Run a sensitivity analysis removing these observations and compare the results.

 Use the `sample_tidied_framingham` dataset.